Skip to main content

 Baseball Analysis: Some History

-Let it suffice to say that a myriad of such baseball measures have been proposed, and the count grows daily; and each proposed tool has claimed for it by its adherents various reasons why it is important.
+Let it suffice to say that a myriad of baseball performance measures have been proposed, and the count grows daily; and each proposed tool has claimed for it by its adherents various reasons why it is important.
 Till relatively modern times, all such tools—the good and the bad alike—were relative measures: they compared, in one or another way or ways, one man with another or one team with another.
 They were excellent conversation starters but little else.
-It was not till the middle of the twentieth century that a serious and sustained effort was made to derive some sort of absolute baseball measure—one that would allow calculation of actual, real-world values of importance (such as games won, the ultimate measure of importance).
+It was not till the middle of the twentieth century that a serious and sustained effort was begun to derive some sort of absolute baseball measures—ones that would allow calculation of actual, real-world values of importance (such as games won, the ultimate measure of importance).

 Rather later on, the highly articulate and provocative writing style of Bill James propelled these forms of analysis into the consciousness of the general baseball public, and even the ranks of baseball management.
 Nowadays, everybody and his cousin is producing both books and proprietary measures with which to fill the pages of those books.
 While a few of these are good and several are awful (no names—you know who you are, or you should), the point of greatest interest to the public is that almost all of these books and measures, no matter how differently expounded, reach pretty much the same results.
 (Here is one example, and here’s another.)
 Elsewhere on this site, we present a list of some of the most interesting baseball books out there now.

 That consensus of results will, of course, tell the thoughtful one vital thing: this is now a science.
 Theoretical physicists still argue, with some heat, over small and abstruse side issues about Einstein’s principles; but those debates are of little consequence to anybody besides the participants, whereas nuclear power plants—and weapons—are an everyday fact of life.
-So in baseball: the practitioners of analysis still quibble and squabble over the minor arcana, but on the whole no reasonable person (which omits many professionally associated with the sport) doubts any more that analysis is the only basis for a true understanding of the inner workings of the subtle and wonderful game of baseball.
-(Mind, the question of exactly what “analysis” is needs discussion, because even in this day of heavy use of “analytics” there are some significant misunderstandings about that.)
+So in baseball: the practitioners of analysis still quibble and squabble over the minor arcana, but on the whole no reasonable person (which, regrettably, omits many professionally associated with the sport) doubts any more that analysis is the only basis for a true understanding of the inner workings of the subtle and wonderful game of baseball.

 Return to the page top. ↑